Socially distanced Iditarod sled dog teams dash off from secluded Alaska river site | Sports-Games

 Socially distanced Iditarod sled dog teams dash off from secluded Alaska river site

-The first of 47 mushers and their teams of huskies competing in this year's Iditarod Trail Sled Dog Race dashed off on their trek into the Alaska wilderness on Sunday, setting out on a course drastically altered by the coronavirus pandemic.
-The starting line of the 2021 event was placed off-limits to the usual crowds of cheering spectators, and none are expected anywhere along the abbreviated route for this year's 49th running of the world's most famous sled-dog marathon.
+Forty-six mushers and their teams of huskies dashed off into the Alaska wilderness on Sunday in a socially distanced start to the annual Iditarod Trail Sled Dog Race, embarking on a course drastically altered by the coronavirus pandemic.
+The starting gate of the 2021 event was placed off-limits to the usual crowds of cheering spectators, and few if any fans are expected along the abbreviated route for this year's 49th running of the world's most famous sled-dog marathon.

-Access to the starting area - a secluded spot at the edge of a frozen river in Willow, Alaska, about 75 miles north of Anchorage – was generally restricted to competitors, essential race personnel and media.
-The staggered launch of the race began with Iditarod veteran Aaron Peck of Grand Prairie, Alberta, Canada, followed by rival teams charging out of the starting gate one-by-one every couple of minutes, amid sunny, unusually warm weather and a clamor of barking and yapping.
+Access to the starting area - a secluded spot at the edge of the frozen Deshka River in Willow, Alaska, about 75 miles north of Anchorage – was generally restricted to competitors, essential race personnel, and media.
+The staggered launch of the race began with Iditarod veteran Aaron Peck of Grand Prairie, Alberta, Canada, followed by rivals charging onto the trail one team at a time every two minutes amid sunny skies and a clamor of barking and yapping.

-Temperatures at the site along the Deshka River climbed to 25 degrees Fahrenheit, the highest on record for an Iditarod start, but the mercury was expected to fall to between 5 and 10 degrees below zero as the day wore on, considered perfect conditions for the race, commentators said.
-The usual Saturday ceremonial race kickoff in downtown Anchorage, Alaska's largest city, was canceled altogether this year.
+Victoria Hardwick of Bethel, Alaska, was last out of the chute, rounding out the smallest field of contestants since 1978.
+A 47th musher on the roster scratched hours earlier due to a non-COVID-19 family health concern, race organizers said.
+The weather was relatively balmy by Alaska standards, with temperatures climbing to at least 25 degrees Fahrenheit, the warmest Iditarod start on record, though the mercury was expected to plunge on the trail as the day wore on.

-And there will be no finish line in Nome, the Bering Sea town that has long served as the end point for a race course that roughly follows the path of the legendary diphtheria serum run to Nome by dog sled teams in 1925.
-Instead, this year's race will run to an uninhabited checkpoint called Iditarod and an abandoned mining settlement named Flat, then turn around for a second leg sending mushers back to the starting line at the Deshka River in Willow.
+But the biggest change this year was in diverting the finish line far from the Bering Sea gold-rush town of Nome, the usual endpoint for a race commemorating the legendary diphtheria serum run to Nome by dog sled teams in 1925.
+Instead, the 2021 race will run to an uninhabited checkpoint called Iditarod and an abandoned mining settlement named Flat, then turn around for a second leg sending mushers back to Deshka Landing for the finish.

+The total distance is about 860 miles, roughly 100 miles shorter than the traditional route to Nome.
+"This is kind of a different year.
+It's going to be a little odd going on the trail," 2018 champion Joar Leifseth Ulsom, a native Norwegian who lives full time in Alaska, said on Sunday before the start.
+He is considered one of this year's favorites.

+VIRUS-ALTERED ROUTE The coronavirus-altered route is designed to minimize contact with residents of the region.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)